machinetranslate/machinetranslate.org/events/human-machine-dialectic.md

     url: https://www.cirti.uliege.be/cms/c_3476426/fr/cirti
 ---

-The **Literary Machine Translation as a Human-Machine Dialectic** conference will take place on 6 October 2022, in Liège, Belgium.
+The **Literary Machine Translation as a Human-Machine Dialectic** conference took place on 6 October 2022, in Liège, Belgium.
-It is organised by the Centre Interdisciplinaire de Recherche en Traduction et en Interprétation of the University of Liège.
+It was organised by the Centre Interdisciplinaire de Recherche en Traduction et en Interprétation of the University of Liège.

 ```
 Three panels on creating MT systems adapted to literature, creativity and uses of MT in the literary domain